GriefPrevention/GriefPrevention-Docs/faq.md

 <details markdown="block">
 <summary><b>Are there placeholders?</b></summary>

 GriefPrevention does not hook into any placeholder API, thus it does not provide any "placeholders."
 However, other plugins and addons are free to hook into GriefPrevention and create their own placeholders for GriefPrevention.
+You will find **better support from these plugins' support channels** instead of GriefPrevention's.

-Here is a very minimal list of discussions and documentation sites:
+Here is a very minimal list of these other plugins' documentation:

 - <https://wiki.placeholderapi.com/users/placeholder-list/#griefprevention>
 - <https://api.extendedclip.com/expansions/griefprevention/>

+Also see these discussions for links of other related plugins:
 - <https://github.com/GriefPrevention/GriefPrevention/discussions/2256>
 - <https://github.com/GriefPrevention/GriefPrevention/discussions/923>